ramblin-dev/django-andablog/docs/install-usage.rst

 .. note ::

     Please note that using Django's internal commenting is no longer recommended by Django community.
+    Andablog uses it in the demo app to serve as an example of someone having their own custom comments system.

 The `comments count snippet <https://github.com/WimpyAnalytics/django-andablog/blob/master/andablog/templates/djangoandablog/comments_count_snippet.html>`_ is used to provide the necessary comment count.
 The `comments snippet <https://github.com/WimpyAnalytics/django-andablog/blob/master/andablog/templates/andablog/comments_snippet.html>`_ is for listing the comments below the entry.